-In most cases you will have a conversation to agree the management plan.
-In some cases however this may not be appropriate.
+In most cases, you will have a conversation to agree on a management plan.
+In some cases, however, this may not be appropriate.

 For patients who are not suicidal who you intend to send home, you may be sending them home with no follow up from mental health services